Azathothep/neongine/README.md

 EntityID entity = Neongine.Entity(name: "my_entity", position: Vector3.One, rotation: 45.0f, scale: Vector2.One)
 ```

 Transform coordinates are dependent on parent-child relationships.
-When a parent's transform data change (position, rotation or scale), it changes its children's transform datas accordingly.
-Of course, coordinates can be accessed and modified in world space or in local-space.
+Changing any transform data (position, rotation or scale) will update its children's transform datas accordingly.
+Of course, coordinates can be accessed and modified in world space and in local-space.
 ```c#
 Transform transform = entity.Get<Transform>();